shoplineos/shopline-sdk-go/README.md

 #### Step 8: App refresh access token

 Access tokens expire periodically, so it is necessary to refresh them regularly to maintain access.
-Executing the TestRefreshAccessToken function in oauth_test.go will request the platform to refresh the access token.
+Executing the TestRefreshAccessToken function in oauth_test.go will request the SHOPLINE's system to refresh the access token.
 Upon success, the result will be printed to the console.<br>
 For more details, see: [App refresh access token](https://developer.shopline.com/docs/apps/api-instructions-for-use/app-authorization?version=v20260301#step6)

 ```